 Donate

-These certainly feel like bleak times for historic preservation, but at the Washington Trust, we’re not giving up.
-We know firsthand that our state’s historic places are irreplaceable, not just as buildings but as our shared cultural heritage.
+Here at the Washington Trust for Historic Preservation, we know firsthand that our state’s historic places are irreplaceable, not just as buildings but as our shared cultural heritage.
 They’re the places around which communities build their identity, around which generations come together—where people can reckon with the triumphs and mistakes of the past and where new dreams of citizenship, entrepreneurship, and prosperity can flourish.
-Our historic places also hold solutions to many of the problems we face today, like housing, social justice, and environmental sustainability.
+Celebrating our 50th anniversary in 2026, we well know historic preservation is a long game, and we’re committed to continuing to fight.

 Donate Now